We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Cleaning performance – It leaves behind streaks/film and doesn’t do a great job cleaning hair and sticky gunk.

-- Spray functionality is broken – The spray nozzles don’t work or the cleaning solution drips out of the nozzle.
+- Spray functionality is broken – The spray nozzles doesn’t work, or the cleaning solution drips out of the nozzle.

 To read dozens of custom reviews, check out the Swiffer WetJet on Amazon.

-Consumers can feel comfort hiring a Bona Certified Craftsman® to provide flooring services knowing they have been fully vetted by one of the top brands in the market.
+Consumers can feel comfort hiring a Bona Certified Craftsman® to provide flooring services, knowing they have been thoroughly vetted by one of the top brands in the market.

 Here’s a look at the cleaning aisle in my local grocery store:

-Swiffer operates a bait-and-hook business model in which the cost of the main product, in this case, the mop, is low but customers are required to continuously purchase complementary products, in this case, disposable mop pads.
-This model has worked in the razor industry for decades and Proctor and Gamble, as the owner of Gillette, clearly understands it well.
+Swiffer operates a bait-and-hook business model in which the cost of the main product, in this case, the mop, is low.
+However, customers are required to continuously purchase complementary products, in this case, disposable mop pads.
+This model has worked in the razor industry for decades, and Proctor and Gamble, as the owner of Gillette, clearly understands it well.